Logo

 This is a committee that never sleeps!
 It deals with everything relating to NZSTI’s IT (website, Zoom, email accounts, IT updates, etc.) and administration needs (new applications, upgrades, admin around PD events, etc.).

-On the IT side, Admin/IT members liaise with our IT provider Stream and and our admin provider BPS to ensure our system is as efficient and user-friendly as possible.
+On the IT side, Admin/IT members work alongside the Operations Manager to liaise with our IT provider Stream and and our admin provider BPS to ensure our system is as efficient and user-friendly as possible.
 The committee frequently finds itself trouble shooting IT issues and adding new features to make the system more efficient.
-The implementation of the MBIE entitlement note system involved the committee overseeing major changes to the back end of the NZSTI website.
-It’s been fascinating (and at times frustrating) to discover some of the possibilities and limitations of our IT system.

 Membership Committee

 This committee assesses all new membership and membership upgrade applications submitted to NZSTI.
-They look at the qualifications and supporting documents provided, as well as any other relevant information, and make their recommendations to the national council at the monthly meeting.
+They look at the qualifications and supporting documents provided as well as any other relevant information, check them against the benchmarked standards, and make their recommendations to the national council at the monthly meeting.
 Often, the membership committee needs to go back to applicants to ask for more information or clarification as applicants must meet our high entry standards and provide proof of their qualifications or experience.

 Many New Zealand-based T&I qualifications offer a clear pathway to membership but a tricky aspect of this committee’s work is the fact that due to the international nature of our profession, many applicants hold qualifications from a multitude of different overseas institutions.
 This means that the committee often has to do significant research into those institutions to ensure their programmes meet our requirements.

-Supported by our admin team and our national secretary, the membership committee does their best to process applications within a reasonable timeframe.
+Supported by our admin team and operations manager, the membership committee does their best to promptly process applications.

 Marketing & Communications Committee

 If you read our monthly newsletter, you already know one thing this committee does.
-Every month, they write articles and collate information for the newsletter, proofreading it multiple times before it arrives in your inbox.
+Every month, they work with our Marketing and Events Manager to write articles and collate information for the newsletter, proofreading it multiple times before it arrives in your inbox.

 Conference Committee